Signed Latent Factors for Spamming Activity Detection: LFM-MRLE MODEL

 \section{LFM-MRLE MODEL}

 We propose the first LFM model --- multi-relational likelihoods estimation (MRLE) on the basis of defining three types of naturally existing relations in spam-related networks inspired by the link prediction work \cite{xu2019link}: (\romannumeral1) normal/positive relations ($nor$), \textit{i.e.}, benign activities; (\romannumeral2) spam/negative ($sp$) ties; (\romannumeral3) non-linked ($non$) node pairs, \textit{i.e.}, there is no interaction between users and targets.
-The null relationships are often ignored by existing detection models.
+In spam detection area, the null relationships are often ignored by existing detection models.

 After defining three types of spam-related relationships, the next key step is to quantify them through three types of likelihood formulations based on analyzing the interplay between spam and normal indications of each node pair.
 To quantify the indicative meanings of likelihoods and obtain nonlinear latent factors, we utilize the activation function $f_a(x) = \frac{p_0exp(x)}{1+p_0(exp(x)-1)}$, which is similar to the common sigmoid function in neural networks.
 Given a node pair $(u,t)$, we use $F_{ut}^- = f_a(W^-_u H^-_t$) to denote the calculated spamming signal, where $W^-_u H^-_t$ is the inner product of spam latent representations of user $u$ and target $t$ in user spam latent factor matrix $W^-$ and target spam latent factor matrix $H^-$.
 Similarly, we can also capture the quantified normal signal, using $F_{ut}^+ = f_a(W^+_u H^+_t$).